Steven Bradshaw

 It echoes a verse tucked into the love poetry of Song of Solomon 2:4:

-“He brought me to the banqueting house, and His banner over me was love.”
+“He brought me to the banqueting house, and his banner over me was love.”

 In the ancient world, a banner wasn’t just decoration.
 It was identity.
 It marked whose army you were in, what nation you belonged to, or who you followed.
 It was a sign of belonging and allegiance.